Maximal curves with respect to quadratic extensions over finite fields

-Now, we just assume that $f$ is a $q$-Weil polynomial.
-If we still denote by $\alpha_j$ the real parts of its complex roots $\omega_j$ and if we still write $\delta_{DM}:=4g^2V(\alpha)$ where $V(\alpha)$ is the variance of the $\alpha_j$'s, the equality (\ref{equation:somme_alpha_i}) remains valid.
-But the variance stays non-negative and we thus obtain the following generalization of the results of R\"uck, Haloui, Haloui and Singh, and Sohn together with a lower bound on the coefficient $a_2$.
+Until the end of this section, we no longer consider any algebraic curve $X$.
+We just assume that $f$ is a $q$-Weil polynomial and we still denote by $\alpha_j$ the real parts of its complex roots $\omega_j$.
+We still consider $\tilde{\delta}:=4g^2V(\alpha)$ where $V(\alpha)$ is the variance of the $\alpha_j$'s.
+The real number $\tilde{\delta}$ no longer expresses in terms of the number of points of a curve over a finite field and over its quadratic extension, but the different results of Theorem \ref{delta} (with $\tilde{\delta}$ in place of $\delta_{HP}$) as well as the inequalities (\ref{equation:inegalite_a2}) and (\ref{equation:lower_bound_a_2}) remain valid.
+We thus obtain the following generalization of the results of R\"uck, Haloui, Haloui and Singh, and Sohn together with a lower bound on the coefficient $a_2$.